sudomesh/merakiflasher/README.md

 This is a program for flashing OpenWRT onto Meraki Outdoor (also known as Meraki Sparky board) units.
-It may work for other models, but it expects the hardware watchdog to reboot the router every five minutes.
+It may work for other models.
+It prevents the hardware watchdog from rebooting the router every five minutes by toggling the gpio6 pin.

 # Prerequisites